Interview by Madeleine Dore

 Always creative as a child, it might come as no surprise that Tai Snaith has a flourishing career as an artist.
 But a life of art and making has created an ever-so-slight tension with another childhood ambition – to become Prime Minister of Australia.

-Many of us can relate to berating our current careers or practices based on what we could be doing, but for Tai it’s about figuring out where you feel most natural and at home.
+Many of us can relate to berating our current careers or practices based on what we could be doing, but for Tai it is about figuring out where you feel most natural and at home.

 Making things spans Tai’s impressive career as an artist, curator, festival producer, writer and children’s book author.
 She has exhibited extensively in Australia and overseas and is a visual arts reviewer for Smartarts on TripleR radio.

-But with creativity and tenacity running through her veins, it didn’t take long for Tai to recover her confidence.
+But with creativity and tenacity, it didn’t take long for Tai to recover her confidence.
 Eager to work with cultural producer Marcus Westbury at Next Wave Festival, she made up a position and secured funding to pay her own wage.
 Since, she has worked as a producer for Melbourne Fringe Festival, Melbourne Writers Festival, and more.

 Such gusto has culminated in days spent busily working in her art studio nestled next to the kid’s playroom, weekends spent gardening, with good friends, or enjoying good food in her home shared with her partner, architect Simon Knott.